OrchardCMS/OrchardCore/src/index.md

 ## Status

-### Alpha
+### Beta

-The software is complete enough for internal testing.
-This is typically done by people other than the software engineers who wrote it, but still within the same organization or community that developed the software.
+The software is complete enough for external testing -- that is, by groups outside the organization or community that developed the software.
+Beta software is usually feature complete, but may have known limitations or bugs.
+Betas are either closed (private) and limited to a specific set of users, or they can be open to the general public.

 Here is a more detailed [roadmap](https://github.com/OrchardCMS/OrchardCore/wiki/Roadmap).

 ## Getting Started

 - Clone the repository using the command `git clone https://github.com/OrchardCMS/OrchardCore.git` and checkout the `master` branch.

 ### Command line

-- Install the latest versions (current) for both Runtime and SDK of .NET Core from this page https://www.microsoft.com/net/download/core
+- Install the latest versions (current) for both Runtime and SDK of .NET Core from this page <https://www.microsoft.com/net/download/core>
 - Call `dotnet restore`.
 - Call `dotnet build`.
 - Next navigate to `D:\OrchardCore\src\OrchardCore.Cms.Web` or wherever your respective folder is on the command line in Administrator mode.